Massachusetts

 • Textile manufacturing: Ignitable dyes and solvents, spent solvents, chromium from leather tanning

-• Automotive repair: Paint thinners and solvents, lead-acid batteries, used solvents, waste contain brake fluid
+• Automotive repair: Paint thinners and solvents, lead-acid batteries, used solvents, waste containing brake fluid

 Hazardous Waste Manifest Requirements for Massachusetts Facilities

 All shipments of hazardous waste must use hazardous waste manifests for waste shipments.
-All shipments must use the federal Uniform Hazardous Waste Manifest (EPA Form 8700-22)
+All shipments must use the federal Uniform Hazardous Waste Manifest (EPA Form 8700-22, or UHWM)

 Waste manifests must include: